 *This post is dedicated to Jenn who asked for more details.

 In the sequel “John of Sydney Cove” we immediately follow on from the first book.
 This is the story of the first settlement, a very hard existence although John still has time for adventures.
-Issues such as convicts, chain gangs, starvation and hangings are mentioned but very sensitively.
+Sensitively mentioned are issues such as convicts, chain gangs, starvation and hangings.
 First settlers like James Ruse are ‘introduced’.

-The third title “John of Nanbaree” is based 18 months after the First Fleet’s arrival, and the settlers and convicts are in desperate straits and awaiting for the supply ships from England.
+The third title “John of Nanbaree” is based 18 months after the First Fleet’s arrival.
+Settlers and convicts are in desperate straits and awaiting for the supply ships from England.

 Much to my grief I do not own this title:( it is on my watch list and ‘hope springs eternal’.